-No leggings can be worn off campus ever!
+Ladies - no shorts or leggings can be worn off campus!

 What NOT to Bring:

 • Expensive jewelry and watches, laptops, or electronic games-anything of value that could be stolen, damaged or anything that might prove to be a distraction to your team or ministry.
 (El Ayudante does not assume liability for missing/damaged items.)